COVID-19 updates for family members and representatives of residents

-We continue to closely monitor the latest information from the Washington Department of Health (WA DOH) https://www.doh.wa.gov/Emergencies/COVID-19, County Public Health Departments, and the Centers for Disease Control and Prevention (CDC) https://www.cdc.gov/COVID-19/2019-ncov/index.html, and we are working with public health and emergency preparedness officials to strengthen our preparation.
+We continue to closely monitor the latest information from the Washington Department of Health (WA DOH) https://www.doh.wa.gov/Emergencies/COVID-19, and the Centers for Disease Control and Prevention (CDC) https://www.cdc.gov/COVID-19/2019-ncov/index.html, and we are working with public health and emergency preparedness officials to strengthen our preparation.

 You are a key partner in keeping yourself and others healthy—wash your hands often; avoid touching your eyes, nose, and mouth.

-We appreciate your cooperation as we go forward to meet the challenges ahead.
-I am also particularly grateful for the experience and commitment being displayed by all of the team members in this effort.
+I appreciate your cooperation as we go forward to meet the challenges ahead.
+I am also particularly grateful for the experience and commitment being displayed by all of the Washington Veteran’s Home team members in this effort.
 Please take a moment to thank and acknowledge them on your visits.

 Communication is key, and we will continue to update you on important news or emerging issues.
-Please visit Washington Department of Veterans Affairs http://www.dva.wa.gov/covid for regular updates and contact us at email@example.com with any questions or concerns you may have.
+Please visit Washington Department of Veterans Affairs http://www.dva.wa.gov/covid for regular updates and contact the Administrator with any questions or concerns you may have.

 March 3, 2020